-One of eleven politically motivated accusations against Kusch was that he had ordered a Hitler portrait removed from the boat's officers' mess to a less conspicuous location with the commentary, "We are not in the business here of practicing idolatry."
+One of eleven politically motivated accusations against Kusch was that he had ordered a photograph of Hitler removed from U-154's wardroom to a less conspicuous location, commenting that "We are not in the business here of practising idolatry."

 At his trial his officers took the stand against him.
-His defence team pointed out his successful career and honorable record in all regards and that he only stated his opinions to his officers to stir up the conversations and make his men more aware of what was going on.
+His defence team pointed to his successful career and record of honourable service, and claimed that he only stated his opinions to his officers to provoke converstation and to raise awareness of current affairs and Germany's situation.

-Oskar Kusch was executed by a firing squad on 12 May 1944 in Kiel-Holtenau.
+Oskar Kusch was executed by firing squad on 12 May 1944 in Kiel-Holtenau.

-His father tried to seek justice for his son in May 1946 under new allied laws and in 1949 the judge who sentenced him, Karl-Heinrich Hagemann, was tried for "Crime against civil rights".
-This case dragged on until late 1950 when the judge was found to have acted within the laws at the time, a controversial verdict to many.
+His father sought justice for his son under new Allied laws in May 1946, and in 1949 the judge who sentenced him, Karl-Heinrich Hagemann, was tried for "Crime against civil rights".
+The case dragged on until late 1950 when Hagemann was found to have acted within the law at the time - for many a controversial verdict.

-In 1996 Kusch's legal record was finally wiped clean, and in 1998 the city of Kiel erected a memorial and renamed a street in his honor not far from the military range along the Kiel Canal where he had been shot 54 years before.
+In 1996 Kusch's name was finally cleared, and in 1998 the City of Kiel erected a memorial and renamed a street in his honour not far from the firing range on the Kiel Canal where he had been shot 54 years before.

 The text of the plaque on Kusch's granite memorial on Oskar-Kusch-Street in Kiel-Holtenau reads as follows: